nalalenny/nalalenny/README.md

 ## Hi there 👋
+- Student at the University of Bern and Fribourg (MSc in Bioinformatics and Computational Biology)

 <!--
 **nalalenny/nalalenny** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.